trthatcher/MLKernels.jl/README.md

 #### Kernel Operations

 All kernels may be translated and scaled by positive real numbers.
-Scaling or translating a `Kernel` object will create a `KernelAffinity` object:
+Scaling or translating a `Kernel` object by a real number will construct a `KernelAffinity` object, a wrapper to track scaling and translation constants:

 ```julia
 julia> κ1 = GaussianKernel();